-2.8 This emphasis on form over substance led to a seemingly endless series of changes to the law all moving towards ensuring that what was taxed was gains, not just 'trust law income'.
+2.8 This The emphasis on form over substance led to a seemingly endless an ongoing series of changes to the law all moving towards ensuring that what was taxed was gains, not just 'trust law income'. the narrower legal concept of 'income'.
 For the most part, those changes dealt with assets.

-2.9 One early example was the rule to tax the profits made on the sale of property acquired for a profit-making sale or made from a profit-making scheme (paragraph (ba) of the definition of 'income' in section 4 of the ITAA 1922; paragraph 26(a) of the ITAA 1936).
-But before tax reform in 1985, these changes were generally made within the 'trust law income' paradigm.
+2.9 One early example was the rule to tax the profits made on the sale of property acquired for a profit-making sale or made from a profit-making scheme (paragraph (ba) of the definition of 'income' in section 4 of the ITAA 1922; paragraph 26(a) of the ITAA 1936).scheme.18 But before tax reform in 1985, these changes were generally made within the 'trust law income'narrower 'income' paradigm.

-2.10 The addition of the capital gains regime in 1985 cemented a new paradigm that gains, not just 'income', should be taxed.
-Even then, however, there was still a distinction based on the form of a gain because capital gains were discounted for general inflation while we still taxed nominal 'income' gains.
+2.10 The additionintroduction of the capital gains regime in 1985 cemented a new paradigm that gains, not just 'income', should be taxed.
+Even then, however, there was still a distinction based on the form of a gain because capital gains were discounted for general inflation whilewe still taxed nominal 'income' gainswere still taxed.

-2.11 But this wasn't all one-sided.
-The Parliament has been very busy adding rules to allow deductions that couldn't be claimed under the pure general deduction rules that went with the 'trust law income' model.
+2.11 But this wasn't the changes weren't all one-sided.
+The Parliament has been very busy adding rules to allow deductions that couldn't be claimed under the pure general deduction rules that went with the 'trust law income' model.required a link to the production of 'income'.

-2.12 The clearest examples of these have been the capital allowance regimes that, at last count, were approaching 40 different regimes (although the Government has announced that a uniform capital allowance regime will soon replace many of them).
+2.12 The clearest examples of these have beenwere the capital allowance regimes that, at last count, were approaching 40 different regimes (although the Government has announced that a uniform capital allowance regime will soon replace many of them).before the introduction of the new capital allowances regime in Division 40 of the ITAA 1997, approached 40 different regimes.

-2.13 The Courts too have recognised the deficiencies of the 'trust law income' model.
-In Whitford's Beach Pty Ltd v FCT12 and cases like it, the Courts decided that a gain on disposal of an asset could in some cases be income, even without special rules.
-However, they had to say that only the gain (not the full proceeds) was income because there was no rule to allow a deduction for the purchase price.
+2.13 The Courts too have recognised the deficiencies of the 'trust law income'narrower 'income' model.
+In Whitford's Beach Pty Ltd v FCT19 and cases like it, the Courts decided that a gain on disposal of an asset could in

-11 See, for example, Merchants' Loan & T. Co. v Smietanka (1921) 255 U.S. 509, Eldorado Coal & Mining Co. v Mager (1921) 255 U.S. 525 and Walsh v Brewster (1921) 255 U.S. 537 (all cited in Krever, R, "The Ironic Australian Legacy of Eisner v Macomber", (1990) 7 Australian Tax Forum, page 191).
+See, for example, Merchants' Loan & T. Co. v Smietanka (1921) 255 U.S. 509, Eldorado Coal & Mining Co. v Mager (1921) 255 U.S. 525 and Walsh v Brewster (1921) 255 U.S. 537 (all cited in Krever, R, "The Ironic Australian Legacy of Eisner v Macomber", (1990) 7 Australian Tax Forum, page 191).